 On July 4, 2023, Corby acquired 90% of the outstanding shares of Ace Beverage Group Inc. ("ABG").
-The purchase price of \$136,321, which has been adjusted to reflect estimated working capital and debt assumed as at the purchase date, was paid using available cash and financing from PR, Corby's ultimate parent in the form of a 10-year term loan which bears interest at 5.43% per annum and reduced by the final amount of debt acquired.
+The purchase price of \$136,321, which has been adjusted to reflect estimated working capital and debt assumed as at the purchase date, was paid using available cash and financing from PR, Corby's ultimate parent, in the form of a 10-year term loan which bears interest at a fixed rate of 5.43% per annum.
 In connection with the closing of the transaction, Corby also signed a guarantee in favour of a Canadian chartered bank for payments of amounts owing under ABG's continuing operating loan.
 This guarantee is limited to \$31,850.

-Further, Corby recognized a Non-controlling Interest Obligation of \$15,147 on its balance sheet as it entered into an agreement with the minority shareholders of ABG which provides Corby with the option to purchase 5% of the remaining outstanding shares of ABG in 2025 and then to purchase the final 5%, or 10% if the 2025 option is not exercised, of the remaining outstanding shares in 2028.
+Further, Corby recognized a Non-controlling Interest Obligation of \$14,405 at the acquisition date as it entered into an agreement with the minority shareholders of ABG which provides Corby with the option to purchase 5% of the remaining outstanding shares of ABG in 2025 and then to purchase the final 5%, or 10% if the 2025 option is not exercised, of the remaining outstanding shares in 2028.
 Should Corby decide not to exercise the options to buy the outstanding minority shares, ABG is obligated to declare and pay an annual dividend equal to the cash balance, less an amount to satisfy the anticipated working capital and investment needs of ABG for the following fiscal year.
 This dividend would be subject to applicable law and Board approval addressing the ability of ABG to declare and pay.
+Interest accrued on the Non-controlling Interest Obligation amounted to \$1,351 during the nine-month period ending March 31, 2024.